FJ10o/fanmade-bfdi-chromatic-scale/README.md

 # fanmade-bfdi-chromatic-scale
-a fanmade bfdi characther chromatic scale
+a fanmade bfdi characther chromatic scale by me